Pee to see, swab to know: mobile STI testing

 Here’s how it works:

 If you have a penis, a healthcare professional will invite you to urinate in a cup in the bathroom nearby.
-Very little urine is needed, but it’s best if you go one hour without urinating before doing the test.
+It’s best if you go one hour without urinating before doing the test.

 If you have a vagina, a healthcare professional will instruct you on how to get the sample with a swab in the bathroom nearby.
 It’s fast, easy and painless.